 Your new MTH PS3.0-equipped locomotive no longer has batteries.
 It uses Super Capacitors to hold the engine board alive for a short time when you shut off or interrupt track power.
-Because of this, when you first apply track power to your PS3.0-equipped O Gauge engine, you will notice the headlight comes on but nothing else.
+Because of this, when you first apply track power to your PS3.0equipped O Gauge engine, you will notice the headlight comes on but nothing else.
 This is perfectly normal.
 The capacitors are charging up during this time.
 The wait time depends upon how long it's been since you last applied power to the engine.
 Typically it will take 1-15 seconds to fully charge.
-NOTE: The 1-15 second charging wait time ONLY applies to conventional AC track power.
+Note: The 1-15 second charging wait time ONLY applies to conventional AC track power.

 Once the headlight shuts off, the engine will play its start-up sounds and all the lights will come back on, simultaneously.
-Smoke too if you have it turned on.